Frequently Asked Questions

 The bottom line is getting the best results possible.
 We put extra time and attention into every client and each treatment, knowing that they deserve only the best.
 We do a thorough consultation with each client to ensure the most beneficial tattoo removal strategy is used as well as to ensure you don’t have any pre-existing medical conditions which may lead to unwanted risks.
 Different skin types can handle different intensities of the laser.
 Being affiliated with a tattoo shop as well, we have a good idea as to how to approach your tattoo removal, whether it be preparing it for a cover up or removing it entirely.
 We can recognize characteristics of your tattoo (type of ink used, depth of ink) that can help us better predict what sort of results you might expect.
 Clients that come to us are seeking expertise, quality, and experience that comes from specializing in one laser service, tattoo fading and removal.

-- We have done over 4000 laser tattoo removal treatments over the past four years and have received the appropriate training.
+- We have done over 4000 laser tattoo removal treatments over the past five years and have received the appropriate training.
 Experience and proven track record is a must in this business.

 - We do not charge for consultations